Free Consultation · Call 24/7

 Parents may be able to find helpful information, learn about current research, and connect with other families with children who have dyskinetic cerebral palsy using these resources:

 Social media has become a popular place for parents and families with children with dyskinetic cerebral palsy to connect and share information.
-Consider searching for groups on Facebook or other platforms — local, nationally, and even worldwide.
-Help and support are out there — you do not have to struggle with your child’s dyskinetic CP diagnosis on your own.
+Consider searching for groups on Facebook or other platforms.
+Help and support are out there—you do not have to struggle with your child’s dyskinetic cerebral palsy diagnosis on your own.

 How Can Levin & Perconti Help Me if My Child is Diagnosed With Dyskinetic Cerebral Palsy?